geneontology/wc-gocam-viz/readme.md

 npm install @geneontology/wc-gocam-viz
 ```

+#### Registering custom elements

-Then somewhere near the top level of your application you must define the custom
+Somewhere near the top level of your application you must define the custom
 components from this package:

 ```js